-Ask your Representative to Co-Sponsor the Wastewater Infrastructure Pollution Prevention and Environmental Safety Act (H.R.
-4602) Today!
+Ask your Members of Congress to Co-Sponsor the Wastewater Infrastructure Pollution Prevention and Environmental Safety Act Today!

-Please reach out and ask your Congressional Representative to co-sponsor H.R.
-4602, the Wastewater Infrastructure Pollution Prevention and Environmental Safety Act (WIPPES Act), by Rep. Alan Lowenthal (D-CA) and Rep. Lisa McClain (R-MI).
+Please reach out and ask your Members of Congress to co-sponsor the Wastewater Infrastructure Pollution Prevention and Environmental Safety Act (WIPPES Act) introduced by Rep. Alan Lowenthal (D-CA) and Rep. Lisa McClain (R-MI) and by Sen. Jeff Merkley (D-OR) and Sen. Susan Collins (R-ME) in the Senate.
 This legislation helps address the extensive and expensive problems caused by non-flushable wet wipes.

 Often times, these wipes are marketed as flushable, although they are not.
 Frequently these products are composed of synthetic, plastic materials that are not compatible with the sewer systems and infrastructure.
 As a result, when these products travel through the sewer systems they do not break down, but rather accumulate with fats, oils and grease and become large obstructions in the pipes that ultimately clog pumps, collection systems, and motors, causing backups and treatment equipment failures.
 If the wipes manage to make it through the treatment process, the products are broken down into smaller microfibers and microplastics that are infeasible to stop from being released back into the environment, thereby contributing to the problem of microplastics in the environment.